-Revision vision Date Description 1.0 February 2018 Initial version 1.1 March 2018 Added index of figures, index of tables Optimized chapters order and content Updated LED indication table and parameters list 1.2 May 2018 Added Figure 7-3 dimension of drill pattern for wall mount Revised Group P4XX 1.3 June 2018 Added Appendix 17.2 Type Plate of ecosine active sync.
-Corrected control response time from 300 μs (AHF Gen I) to 100 $\mu s.$ Corrected height of cabinet in chapter 6.5 to: 2328mm (including top Fan and socket).
+Revision Date Description 1.0 Fabruary 2019 Initial varian 1.0 February 2018 March 2018 Initial version 1.1 March 2016 Added index of figures, index of tables Optimized chapters order and content Updated LED indication table and parameters list 1.2 May 2018 Added Figure 7-3 dimension of drill pattern for wall mount Revised Group P4XX 1.3 June 2018 Added Appendix 17.2 Type Plate of ecosine active sync.
+Corrected control response time from 300 μs (AHF Gen I) to 100 μs.
+Corrected height of cabinet in chapter 6.5 to: 2328mm (including top Fan and socket).
 Replaced P203 (not used) by P559 in chapter 9.5.
-1.4a September 2018 Corrected description of X11 connector (valid for FW V03.01.02 or higher) 1.5 March 2019 Added Sync Module (SYNC300A) - Technical specification - Electrical connection Updated Firmware of power module information to V03.01.07 or higher 1.6 July 2019 - Updated Label and technical specification of power modules with UL. - Updated parameters table of power modules for V03.02.03. - Updated commissioning procedure with sync module. - Changed description of P320 settings in chapter 8.2 (with new Firmware V03.02.03 and higher, P320: Total current parallel = 120A for master and slave modules) 1.7 October 2019 Introduction of the new firmware Update Tool software replacing the bootloader in chapter 0 Additional information regarding the usage of the sync module Update of terminal X11 description in Table 15 Update of the parameters lists for power module Addition of the parameters lists for sync module Additional details in the commissioning procedure Additional appendix with calculation examples Several minor corrections across the whole document 1.8 December 2019 Chapter 6.10: add description of SYNC300X Chapter 8.7: more detail about CT secondary connection Chapter 9.2.3: addition of screenshots of the display module interface Chapter 10: update of the parameters lists of power module and sync module Chapter 0: updated instruction for AHF Firmware Update Tool V2.1.0.3 - introduction of the new firmware package Minor corrections and clarification across the document
+1.4a September 2018 Corrected description of X11 connector (valid for FW V03.01.02 or higher) 1.5 March 2019 Added Sync Module (SYNC300A) technical specification and electrical connection.
+Updated Firmware of power module information to V03.01.07 or higher 1.6 July 2019 Updated Label and technical specification of power modules with UL.
+Updated parameters table of power modules for V03.02.03.
+Updated commissioning procedure with sync module.
+Changed description of P320 settings in chapter 8.2 (with new Firmware V03.02.03 and higher, P320: Total current parallel = 120A for master and slave modules) 1.7 October 2019 Introduction of the new firmware Update Tool software replacing the bootloader in chapter 0 Additional information regarding the usage of the sync module Update of terminal X11 description in Table 15 Update of the parameters lists for power module Addition of the parameters lists for sync module Additional details in the commissioning procedure Additional appendix with calculation examples Several minor corrections across the whole document 1.8 December 2019 Chapter 6.10: add description of SYNC300X Chapter 8.7: more detail about CT secondary connection Chapter 9.2.3: addition of screenshots of the display module interface Chapter 10: update of the parameters lists of power module and sync module Chapter 12: updated instruction for AHF Firmware Update Tool V2.1.0.3 - introduction of the new firmware package Minor corrections and clarification across the document

 2.0 December 2022 Introduction of the HMI with Chapter 9.1 and other mention across the document.
 Chapter 6.2: Addition of HMI in product code and update cabinet versions table.
 Chapter 6.6: addition of chapter.
-Maximum current by harmonic order Chapter 8.9.6: Correction of some wrong parameter number Chapter 10: Update of parameter list according to latest firmware Chapter 11.2 first paragraph and Table 27: Error in service port terminal number X15 -> X13 Chapter 11.2: New chapter with instruction to connect ecosine active sync to an ethernet network (information previously maintained in a separate document) Document template updated to reflect the new Schaffner branding Minor corrections and clarification across the document 2.1 January 2023 Cover picture updated Table 2 split in two, versions with Sync module and without.
+Maximum current by harmonic order Chapter 8.9.6: Correction of some wrong parameter number Chapter 10: Update of parameter list according to latest firmware Chapter 11.2 first paragraph and Table 27: Error in service port terminal number X15 -> X13 Chapter 11.2: New chapter with instruction to connect Ecosine Active Sync to an ethernet network (information previously maintained in a separate document) Document template updated to reflect the new Schaffner branding Minor corrections and clarification across the document 2.1 January 2023 Cover picture updated Table 2 split in two, versions with Sync module and without.
 Versions order improved.
 Adding missing values in Table 6 and Table 10 Drawing updated in Figure 7-8 Chapter 8.3.1 Additional information for powering the HMI.
-Minor corrections and clarification across the document
+Minor corrections and clarification across the document 3.0 November 2023 Update the operating voltage range from 200 VAC following firmware update package V01.04.00 and cabinet CE change.
+Addition of section 8.11 for installation of IP20 terminal covers and communication port covers.
+Addition of section 13.1 Instructions for the removal of a power module in cabinet Update all pictures and drawings to replace or remove the old Schaffner branding.